GlennWilliam/RESTful-API-for-User-Account-/README.md

 # RESTful-API-for-User-Account-

 ## Overview
 This repository contains a RESTful API system designed for user account management, offering seamless CRUD (Create, Read, Update, Delete) operations on user records.
 The API follows industry best practices, adheres to RESTful principles, and ensures proper HTTP status codes.
 It facilitates interaction with user data through standard HTTP methods such as PUT, POST, DELETE, and GET, delivering JSON responses for enhanced flexibility.
+FOr quick overview, I have provided a screeshot on the overview.zip

 ## Features
 - CRUD Operations: Perform Create, Read, Update, and Delete operations on user records effortlessly using standard HTTP methods.